 The countries of Southeast Asia represent a totally different culture for Western travelers.
 Instead of cathedrals, they’ll find temples.
 Instead of cold temperatures and snow in the winter, for the most part they’ll be bathed in a tropical climate.
 They may find simple accommodations in remote fishing villages but also luxurious five-star hotels in the bigger cities and on the more popular islands.

-Southeast Asia will appeal to active, adventuresome travelers, who want to trek through steamy jungles, ride an elephant, dive in some of the world’s best coral reefs, camp or go whitewater rafting on new rivers.
+Southeast Asia will appeal to active, adventuresome travelers, who want to trek through steamy jungles, dive in some of the world’s best coral reefs, camp or go whitewater rafting on new rivers.
 But the region also offers the less active travelers something, who, after a day of visiting temples and other cultural sites, just want to relax in comfort in a luxury hotel.
 An overview of the best places to visit in Southeast Asia:

 Vientiane, the capital of Laos, is located on the Mekong River near the border with Thailand.
 A former French holding, it is a graceful city that is now the country’s economic center.
 Visitors to Vientiane won’t want to miss the Pha That Luang, a a Buddhist stupa that dates back to 1586.
 Buddhist temples and sites abound, but travelers also will want to walk through the Mekong Riverside Park.